 In order to maintain the safety and welfare of our pupils, it may sometimes be necessary to use reasonable force on a pupil, as permitted by law.
-This is only to be used when all possible options for giving the child time/space to regain self-control have been exhausted and it will be carefully graded.
-Only teachers who have been trained in Team Teach techniques will use these to de escalate behaviour.
+This is only to be used when all possible options for giving the child time/space to regain self- control have been exhausted and it will be carefully graded.
+Only teachers who have been trained in Team Teach techniques will use these to de-escalate behaviour.
+Parents/carers will be informed if such techniques have been used.